open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 These new attributes for artifacts and attestations help observe the sequence of events modeled in the above diagram in real time.
 Really, the conventions that exist today and those that will be added in the future enable interoperability between core software delivery capabilities like security and platform engineering via observability semantics.

-## What’s Next for CI/CD Observability Working Group
+## What’s next for CI/CD Observability Working Group

 The first major milestone we shared above, was the merge of the OTEP for extending the semantic conventions with the new attributes, which is now part of the OpenTelemetry Semantic Conventions latest release.